New-Vektor-Group/nvg-js/README.md

 <script src="YOUR_PATH/nvg.js"></script>
 ```

-Next, you should create a separate script tag.
+2. Next, you should create a separate script tag.
 There you can use our framework.
 For example,
 ```
 <script type="text/javascript">

+#For example, nvg-text.js
 nl2br(mystring);

 </script>
 ```